moiri/kobold/README.md

 License
 -------

-This project is based on the idea of the Swiss Game Designers [Koboldgames](http://www.koboldgames.ch/home/).
+The origin of this project is an idea of the Swiss game designer company [Koboldgames](http://www.koboldgames.ch/home/).
 The animations and images were provided by these nice people and are part of their corporate desgn.